-The Company does not have any derivative instruments outstanding at the end of reporting periods and further there is no unhedged foreign currency exposure as at year ended March 31, 2023 and previous year ended March 31, 2022.
+The Company has limited foreign currency exposure.
+The Company does not have any derivative instruments outstanding at the end of reporting periods and further there is no unhedged foreign currency exposure as at year ended March 31, 2024 and previous year ended March 31, 2023.